-Ĺ, , understand and agree to the following conditions for the Profes sional semester with Student Teaching: 1.
+[, , understand and agree to the following conditions for the Profes sional semester with Student Teaching: 1.
 Placements made in one of the three schools listed on the application will be final.
-No changes we be made once cooperating teachers have been notified.
-If placements are not available in one of the three districts indicated on the application, the candidate will be consulted before an alternative placement will be made.
-2. Candidates will follow the schedule of the cooperating school and meet university requirements Holidays will be taken with the school, not with the University.
-3. Candidates will assume the schedule and responsibilities of the cooperating teacher including assigned duties, supervision and professional development.
-4. Candidates will report ALL absences to their University Supervisor and the Director of Stude Teaching.
-Candidates missing more than the allowed days will return to the assigned school whe the shortage occurred.
-Candidates missing more than the allowed days will be required to const with the Director of Student Teaching to discuss the make-up days.
-5. Candidates will follow the dress code and exhibit professional dispositions as discussed throughout the OBU teacher education program.
-Signature of the Candidate for Student Teaching
+No changes will be made once cooperating teachers have been notified.
+If placements are not available in one of the three districts indicated on the application, the candidate will be consulted before an alternate placement will be made.
+2. 2.
+Candidates will follow the schedule of the cooperating school and meet university requireme Holidays will be taken with the school, not with the University.
+3. 3.
+Candidates will assume the schedule and responsibilities of the cooperating teacher includin assigned duties, supervision and professional development.
+4. .
+Candidates will report ALL absences to their University Supervisor and the Director of Studer Teaching.
+Candidates missing more than the allowed days will return to the assigned school wher the shortage occurred.
+Candidates missing more than the allowed days will be required to consult with the Director of Student Teaching to discuss the make-up days.
+5. Candidates will follow the dress code and exhibit professional dispositions as discusse the OBU teacher education program.
+Signature of the Candidate for Student Teaching Date